IdCom4/IdASM-syntax-highlight-plugin-intellij/README.md

 ### Roadmap

 - add a parser to detect contextual errors and give insightful messages
-- redo the lexer, the current one
+- redo the lexer, the current one has been quickly hacked together to go easy on my visual sanity